kartikpachori/My-Ai/README.md

-# Lama Dev - AI Chatbot
+# Mantra - AI Chatbot

 Lama Dev is an AI-powered chatbot application built using React, Node.js, and MongoDB.
 It allows users to engage in real-time conversations and ask any question, leveraging the Google Gemini API for intelligent responses.